vtrlx/lgi/README.md

 ### 0.10.0 (prerelease)

-- First version as "LuaGObject"
+- First version as LuaGObject
 - Support for PUC-Rio Lua 5.4
-- Support for Gtk4 and related libraries such as libAdwaita
+- Support for Gtk4 and related libraries such as libadwaita (namespaced as Adw)
-- `Gio.Async` override now supports Adwaita-style async, which entirely omits equivalent `_sync` functions
+- The `Gio.Async` override now supports newer-style async, where functions are named `<name>` and `<name>_finish` without any `_async` labels
+- Enum and flag parameters are now optional, defaulting to a 0 value
-- Now based on GIRepository-2.0, a hard requirement for using with GNOME 49 and later
+- Now based on GIRepository-2.0, allowing use of LuaGObject on GNOME 49 and later
 - Support for building using Meson

-### Older versions
+### Older Versions

-See the "History" subheading in LGI's [README](http://github.com/lgi-devs/lgi#history).
+LuaGObject was forked from LGI after it stopped receiving new releases.
+To see the version history of its older versions, see the "History" subheading in LGI's [README](http://github.com/lgi-devs/lgi#history).